 Dear colleagues and friends,

-The Year of the Pig has been a year of institutional reform: Global China Press and Global China Institute (GCI) have become Global Century Press and Global China Academy (GCA), respectively.
+The Year of the Pig has been a year of institutional reform: Global China Press and Global China Academy (GCI) have become Global Century Press and Global China Academy (GCA), respectively.
 For reasons of efficiency, we are applying to convert the existing charity into a Foundation CIO (Charitable Incorporated Organisation).
 CCPN Global engages in work on China in comparative perspective, mainly via a global network and a peer-reviewed journal, for which it serves as a resource.
 The name of the journal, hitherto known as the Journal of China in Comparative Perspective, is changing to Journal of China in Global and Comparative Perspectives (JCGCP), to reflect its widening scope.

 Aims: Global China Academy (GCA) is a UK-based independent academic institution.
 An affiliate member of the Academy of Social Sciences in the UK, it aims to promote the study of China in global comparative perspective in all aspects.
 It is also a member of Belt and Road Studies Network (BRSN) of China.
 As a knowledge-based thinktank and a bridge between China and the rest of world, Chinese and non-Chinese, GCA aims to serve the global public good as widely as possible.